 Research is a fundamental aspect of the Psychology Department.
 All faculty maintain active research programs, and students play a crucial role as collaborators and research assistants.

 All Psychology majors conduct their own independent empirical projects through the Directed Research in Psychology course, and some students opt to conduct even more intensive research through our Honors program.

 In addition, students can apply for additional research opportunities both on- and off-campus.

 If you are interested in participating in research at Macalester, please be sure to look at our research policies and procedures.

-Over the past three years, 35 students have co-authored presentations at national professional meetings and 10 students have co-authored publications in top psychology journals.
+In recent years, more than 35 students have co-authored presentations at national professional meetings and more than 10 students have co-authored publications in top psychology journals.

 Professor Kendrick Brown and his research assistants Nkayo Drepaul ’12 (Minneapolis, Minn.), Hannah Johnson ’10 (Two Harbors, Minn.), Jade Johnson ’12 (Brooklyn, N.Y.) and Carolyn Klingensmith ’10 (New York, N.Y.) presented a poster on their research at the Society for Personality and Social Psychology conference held in Las Vegas in January 2010.

 Faith Kwon ’11 (Palos Verdes Peninsula, Calif.) worked with Rachel Lucas-Thompson on a student-faculty summer research collaboration investigating the effects of marital conflict exposure on the physiological and emotional stress responses of adolescents between the ages of 10 and 18.